Kazakhstan women's national handball team

 The Kazakhstan women's national handball team is the national handball team of Kazakhstan and takes part in international handball competitions.

 The team's first world championship was at the 2007 World Women's Handball Championship in France, where they finished 18th.
 They also participated in the 2009 World Women's Handball Championship in China, finishing 22nd.
 At the 2011 World Women's Handball Championship in Brazil they finished 19th.
+The team had also qualified for the 2003 World Women's Handball Championship, but decided to withdraw.

 They won the title at the 2002 and 2010 Asian Women's Handball Championship.